 Our work on multi-level governance, rooted in research from the Coalition for Urban Transitions, strengthens and enhances coordination and cooperation on climate action between different levels of government and non-state actors.
 We support the mechanisms and enabling conditions required to build multi-level governance in a variety of jurisdictional and institutional settings, from country and city-level projects facilitating dialogue and building local coalitions, to engaging with the global climate action process, and developing research and guidance for decision-makers.

-WRI’s Integrated Climate Action team and the Global Covenant of Mayors for Climate and Energy have convened an Expert Group to consider the recommendations of the United Nations Secretary-General High-Level Expert Group on the Net Zero Emissions Commitments of Non-State Entities, published at COP27.
-The Expert Group’s Integrity Matters for Cities, States, and Regions report, supported by Bloomberg Philanthropies and published at COP28, acknowledges the specific characteristics of city, state and regional governments and how their composition, scope and operating models differ from those of businesses and financial institutions.
+The Expert Group’s Integrity Matters for Cities, States, and Regions report is its first, published at COP28.
+It acknowledges the specific characteristics of city, state and regional governments and how their composition, scope and operating models differ from those of businesses and financial institutions.
 The report aims to apply the guiding vision of credibility and action from the original Integrity Matters recommendations to the sub-national government context.
 The report provides additional detail to help accelerate local climate action and highlights the role of national governments and financial institutions in enabling and supporting the transition to more equitable, climate-resilient and net-zero cities, states and regions.